pure-data/deken/docs/packaging.md

 $ deken package --version "0.0.1" mylibrary/
 ```

-the deken command line tool, will create a ZIP-file from the package directory,
+the deken command line tool, will create a ZIP file from the package directory,
 that encodes library name, version and included architectures in the filename.

 ``` console